Relationship Violence & Sexual Misconduct

 Michigan State University is committed to maintaining an environment that is safe and that supports educational and career advancement on the basis of job and academic performance.
-Sexual assault, relationship violence and stalking subvert the mission of the University and offend the integrity of the University community.
+Relationship violence and sexual misconduct subvert the mission of the University and offend the integrity of the University community.

-Sexual assault is a form of sexual harassment.
-The MSU Sexual Harassment Policy prohibits all forms of sexual harassment, including sexual assault.
+Sexual assault is a form of Sexual Misconduct.
+The MSU Relationship Violence and Sexual Misconduct Policy (RVSM) prohibits all forms of relationship violence and sexual misconduct including sexual assault.

-MSU's Sexual Harassment Policy applies to all members of the University community -- faculty, staff, and students.
-The Policy also prohibits sexual harassment by third parties toward members of the University community.
+MSU's Relationship Violence and Sexual Misconduct Policy apply to all members of the University community -- faculty, staff, and students.
+The Policy also prohibits sexual misconduct by third parties toward members of the University community.

 Actual, attempted or threatened sexual contact with another person without that person's consent.
-Sexual assault can be a violation of MSU's Sexual Harassment Policy.
+Sexual assault can be a violation of MSU's Relationship Violence and Sexual Misconduct Policy.
 It can also be a crime under the Michigan Penal Code.

 Unwelcome sexual advances, unwelcome requests for sexual favors, or other unwelcome behavior of a sexual nature when: